tsvbits/tsvbits.github.io/src/pages/resume/index.md

 ### Tech Lead at [Xored](http://www.xored.com/) <span class="calendar icon right">`Jan 2016 - Jun 2018`</span>

-* Making [Velocity](/velocity) to be the best LaaS solution
+In [the amazing project](/velocity) called [Velocity](https://www.spirent.com/products/velocity) I had tech lead and team lead duties, but 50% of time helping team with real code.
+As the team lead, I led a team of 10-15 full-stack engineers doing code review and consulting on daily basis.
+As the tech lead, I had involved in finding efficient solutions especially to tackle customer-faced scalability issues.
+I had made initiatives for scalable development of huge frontend.
+I had direct communication with customers investigating and fixing incidents on production systems.
+I was the first point of contact with the product owner and management groups helping solving business problems using the full spectrum of technologies available and knowledge of the product capabilities.
+And eventually we have made one of the best LaaS (Laboratory as a Service) solution.

 ### Full Stack Software Engineer at [DataWorks](http://dataworks.co/) <span class="calendar icon right">`Jun 2007 - Jan 2016`</span>

 * Making better ActiveReports Server platform and [ActiveReports](/activereports) product lines.
-* Particularly optimized RDL report engine making it faster up to 10x times together with super dev team
+* Particularly optimized RDL report engine making it faster up to 10x times together with research team where I was a major driver.
 * Principal developer of [PageFX compiler](https://github.com/GrapeCity/pagefx) from .NET to AVM (Flash Player VM) bytecode successfully used to build multi-platform report viewer

 ### Full Stack Software Engineer at [IAE](https://www.iae.nsk.su/en/) <span class="calendar icon right">`Jun 2002 - Aug 2007`</span>